azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 ```

 #### Plots
 First, let's just plot that data as it is for each year.
 This only gives a general idea of the trends across states and years by race.
 Where data are available, it looks like minorities (other than Hispanic/Latino who identify as White) experience higher death rates.
 I should note here that in several states data for American Indian/Alaska Native and Asian/Pacific Islander are not available.
-In some
+Where they are available, it appears that they have higher mortality rates.

 ``` r
 #Plots